 When a flow is fragmented into varying-size fragmentainers, the following rules are observed for adapting layout:

-Since document order of elements doesn’t change during fragmentation, fragments are processed following the same rules that apply to continuos media.
-In particular, the order of floats is preserved accross all fragments and follows the same rules as defined in CSS 2.1 9.5.
+Since document order of elements doesn’t change during fragmentation, fragments are processed following the same rules that apply to continuous media.
+In particular, the order of floats is preserved across all fragments and follows the same rules as defined in CSS 2.1 9.5.

 Below are listed (informatively) some implications of these rules:

-When an unforced break occurs between block-level boxes, any margins adjoining the break are truncated.
+When an unforced break occurs between block-level boxes, any margins adjoining the break truncate to the remaining fragmentainer extent.
 When a forced break occurs there, adjoining margins before the break are truncated, but margins after the break are preserved.

-The extra extent contributed by fragmenting the box (i.e. the distance from the break point to the edge of the fragmentainer) contributes progress towards any specified limits on the box’s extent.
+The extra block size contributed by fragmenting the box (i.e. the distance from the break point to the edge of the fragmentainer) contributes progress towards any specified limits on the box’s block size.

 +-----------------+ +-----------------+ | ............... | | ............... | | .............. | | .............. | | ............... | | ............... | | .............. | | .............. | | ............ | | ............ | | ############### | | ############### | | # this box # | | # this box # | | # is # | | # is # | << auto-height block | # fragmented # | | # fragmented # | | # # | | # # | <-+ | # # | | # # | | remaining | # # | | # # | | blank | # # | | ############### | | space +-----------------+ +-----------------+ <-+